 CANADIAN THEME REGINA THEME NOTES EXAMPLES OF REPRESENTATIVE SITE TYPES 4.
-SOCIETY 4.2 Education continued 4.2.4 Post-secondary Schools Regina, from the 1900s onwards, has offered post-secondary students and adults a range of institutions and programs to pursue post-secondary education Normal School opened in Union School attic 1903 Regina College (1911) provided post-secondary education, became branch of University of Saskatchewan (1933), then a campus of the University of Regina in 1974 Junior colleges: Luther Academy/College (1926), Campion College, formerly Catholic College of Regina (1917) Early vocational schools for trades, nursing, secretarial, business colleges, etc. University of Regina founded 1974 Regina's Saskatchewan Institute of Applied Arts and Sciences opened in 1972, became part of SIAST in 1988 4.3 Health Care & Social Services 4.3.1 Hospitals, Clinics, &amp; Care homes Early health care occurred in patient's homes First private care home opened in 1889 Outbreaks and epidemics resulted in formalized health care services and facilities Regina cottage hospital opened 1898 Range of parties including local interest groups, Grey Nuns, VON established and operated Regina's first hospitals In 1901, Victoria Hospital opened, became Regina General Hospital in 1907 Regina Grey Nuns' Hospital (Pasqua Hospital) opened in 1907 VON provided early nurse training Buildings repurposed during epidemics and wartime for healthcare purposes Specialized hospitals established to treat specific health conditions began in early 1930s Saskatchewan Hospitalization Act (1946) led to establishment of universal health care Shift to community based health clinics in 1960s Wasakaw Pisim Native Health Centre Hospitals and health care sites Care homes Specialized hospitals (cancer) Doctor's offices Research centres Laboratories Children's Aid homes Designated Properties Duncan Residence
+SOCIETY 4.3 Health Care & Social Services This theme articulates the development of medical facilities, health care, and social services that were established to meet the needs of Regina's first citizens and continue to evolve to meet the needs of its current population.
+4.2.4 Post-secondary Schools Regina, from the 1900s onwards, has offered post-secondary students and adults a range of institutions and programs to pursue post-secondary education Normal School opened in Union School attic 1903 Regina College (1911) provided post-secondary education, became branch of University of Saskatchewan (1933), then a campus of the University of Regina in 1974 Junior colleges: Luther Academy/College (1926), Campion College, formerly Catholic College of Regina (1917) Early vocational schools for trades, nursing, secretarial, business colleges, etc. University of Regina founded 1974 Regina's Saskatchewan Institute of Applied Arts and Sciences opened in 1972, became part of SIAST in 1988 4.3.1 Hospitals, Clinics, & Care homes Early health care occurred in patient's homes First private care home opened in 1889 Outbreaks and epidemics resulted in formalized health care services and facilities Regina cottage hospital opened 1898 Range of parties including local interest groups, Grey Nuns, VON established and operated Regina's first hospitals In 1901, Victoria Hospital opened, became Regina General Hospital in 1907 Regina Grey Nuns' Hospital (Pasqua Hospital) opened in 1907 VON provided early nurse training Buildings repurposed during epidemics and wartime for healthcare purposes Specialized hospitals established to treat specific health conditions began in early 1930s Saskatchewan Hospitalization Act (1946) led to establishment of universal health care Shift to community based health clinics in 1960s Wasakaw Pisim Native Health Centre Hospitals and health care sites Care homes Specialized hospitals (cancer) Doctor's offices Research centres Laboratories Children's Aid homes Designated Properties Duncan Residence

 CANADIAN THEME REGINA THEME NOTES EXAMPLES OF REPRESENTATIVE SITE TYPES 4.
-SOCIETY 4.3 Health Care & Social Services continued 4.3.2 Social Services Early establishment, circa 1910, of child welfare office and facilities to care for and treat children Programs and facilities established to meet the needs of those at risk, and the elderly Private, public, and faith-based providers of social services Bureau of Public Welfare established in 1913 First Children's Aid Home constructed 1917 Great Depression participated the opening of the Welfare Bureau in 1931, refocused to aid families and soldiers during and after Second World War Welfare Bureau became Family Service Bureau of Regina in 1956, continues to serve the City's residents 4.4 Community Groups This theme addresses the social and cultural groups and organizations that have been established to meet the communities' interests and the associated benefits that they have produced enriching the lives of Regina's citizens.
+SOCIETY 4.3 Health Care & Social Servicescontinued 4.3.2 Social Services Early establishment, circa 1910, of child welfare office and facilities to care for and treat children Programs and facilities established to meet the needs of those at risk, and the elderly Private, public, and faith-based providers of social services Bureau of Public Welfare established in 1913 First Children's Aid Home constructed 1917 Great Depression participated the opening of the Welfare Bureau in 1931, refocused to aid families and soldiers during and after Second World War Welfare Bureau became Family Service Bureau of Regina in 1956, continues to serve the City's residents 4.4 Community Groups This theme addresses the social and cultural groups and organizations that have been established to meet the communities' interests and the associated benefits that they have produced enriching the lives of Regina's citizens.
 Early, diverse, and long-standing community groups Early groups included the: Masons (1880s), Local Council for Women (1895), Odd Fellows (1893), Rebekahs (1908), Shriners, Elks (1912) Culturally based clubs established early in the community by immigrants from countries such as Ukraine, Hungary, Poland, Germany, Italy Early presence of private clubs - Assiniboia Club (1882) Canada's first Legion, Royal Canadian Legion Branch No. 1, established in Regina in 1926 Clubs and associations connected with agriculture - 4H Clubs and organizations for the City's youth - Girl Guides, Scouts Community halls and clubs Designated Properties Royal Canadian Legion Memorial Hall